liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/03-displaying-approved-items/00-displaying-approved-workflow-items-intro.markdown

 # Displaying Approved Workflow Items

 There's not much left to do.
-Both entities in the guestbook project's backend are workflow enabled, so it's time to update the UI.
+Both entities in the guestbook project's back-end are workflow enabled, so it's time to update the UI.
 The Guestbook Admin portlet and the Guestbook portlet each requires its own display strategy.